bekk/bekk-christmas/post/ux/5-things-i-wish-i-knew-about-working-as-a-ux-designer-before-i-started.md

   - Sigurd Rognhaugen
   - Citona Marie Rygg
 ---
-As two graduates who recently got a job as UX designers, we’ve learnt a lot these past five months.
-In this article we’re sharing five things we would have liked to have known before starting our careers.

 # **1. Business and politics**

 It might sound a bit strange, when working as a UX designer, everything doesn’t actually evolve around the needs of the users.
 We know: mind blowing, right?
 The need of the client, whether that is to make more money, a social mission or implementing new laws and regulations is often equally as important.
 This means that as designers we might have to think “how can we, with these business needs, make a good user experience?”.